 - Any time you plunge, it is a good idea to put some rags around the base of the toilet to sop up any spills and splashes.
 This saves you some cleanup time later.

-- Don’t break the seal of the plunger to the toilet.
+- Don’t break the seal of the flange to the toilet.
 The suction this seal creates is what dislodges the clog.

-- Don’t panic If your toilet starts to overflow when you flush!
-All you need to do is carefully take off the lid to the toilet tank and depress the “flapper” inside.
+- Don’t panic if your toilet starts to overflow when you flush!
+All you need to do is carefully take off the lid of the toilet tank and depress the “flapper” inside.
 By closing this flapper you will stop the water mid-flush and prevent the toilet from overflowing.

 - Make sure you use the right plunger for the job!
-You should use a flange type plunger for toilets.
-The unique design of this plunger ensures a tight seal between plunger and toilet bowl.
+You should use a flange-type plunger for toilets.
+The unique design of this plunger ensures a tight seal between the plunger and the toilet bowl.